 Camas Fields & Wildflower Slope

 In spring the park abounds with wildflowers.
 The camas (Camassia quamash) carpet the lower Oak Grove, while the great camas (Camassia leichtlinii) can be found in the Rhododendron Hillside and among a riot of other wildflowers on the Wildflower Slope.

-In 1917, in honor of their late father, the Bush family gifted the City of Salem with the lower park area to be set-aside for public use.
+In 1917, in honor of their late father, the Bush family donated the lower park area to the City of Salem, to be set aside for public use.
 It was not to be developed as a public park until the Bush family left the Bush farmstead.
 The area was used for such activities as picnicking, camping, and neighborhood baseball games.
-The wooded areas were left alone (ie. not mowed).
+The wooded areas were left alone (i.e., not mowed).
 As a result, native wildflowers were allowed to grow and set seed.
-To this day, these areas are not mowed until the seed has set, usually by late July.
+To this day, these areas are not mowed until after the seed has set, usually by late July.